Official Sightseeing

 While you can’t travel on the Hogwarts Express from Edinburgh, the journey to reach it - combined with the unforgettable ride itself - makes a magical experience, whether you’re a lifelong Potterhead or a curious traveller drawn to scenic landscapes.

 Not only can you ride the train on a one-day tour from Edinburgh, but also from Glasgow and Inverness too.
-Check out our wide selection of tours that include a trip on the Harry Potter Train in Scotland here.
-Book your tour today.
+Check out our wide selection of Jacobite Steam Train tours.